 For further proof that Twitty sang more than sad, slow country songs, check out this boogie-woogie dance number.
 At least one mainstream country star was willing and able to embrace the same Southern rock elements as Bocephus' rowdy friends in the early 1980s.

 4. "Slow Hand"

-Like many of his fellow legends, Twitty excelled as both a songwriter and an interpreter of others’ songs.
-Examples of Twitty adding his Midas Touch as a country hit-maker to pop songs includes his reshaping of Bette Midler standard “The Rose” and this former Pointer Sisters hit.
+Like many of his fellow legends, Twitty excelled as both a songwriter and an interpreter of others' songs.
+Examples of Twitty adding his Midas Touch as a country hit-maker to pop songs include his reshaping of Bette Midler standard "The Rose," and this former Pointer Sisters hit.

 3. "You've Never Been This Far Before"

-No modern day pop-country star’s raps, nor any outlaw’s controversial x-rated material, resides on the same carnal plain as Twitty’s steamiest number one hit.
-Success came in spite of several radio stations banning the song due to its racy lyrics.
+No modern-day pop-country star's raps, nor any outlaw's controversial x-rated material, resides on the same carnal plain as Twitty's steamiest No. 1 hit.
+Billboard chart success came despite several radio stations banning the song due to its racy lyrics.

 2. "It's Only Make Believe"

 This missing link between Twitty's rock beginnings and country legend status remains his second-greatest musical statement.
 The original MCA single rocked country audiences so hard that some believed "Conway Twitty" was just Elvis Presley recording under a different alias.

 The most famous first words in the history of country music lyrics set the stage for one of the genre's greatest tales of heartbreak.